 To determine the uses allowed on property, first find out the zoning of the property (see above).
 Then refer to Article 25 of the Development Ordinance, where you will find a table showing the county zoning districts and the uses allowed in each.

 The zoning administrator is responsible for enforcement of the county’s development ordinance and investigating possible violations.
 Contact the planning office if you need to report a possible violation.
+Pursuant to Section 95.030A, upon receipt of a written complaint, the administrator must investigate the complaint and determine whether a violation exists.

 Zoning Administrator, Planning